Sitecore/docker-images/README.md

 # Repository of Sitecore Docker base images

 Build your own Docker images out of every released Sitecore version since 8.2 rev. 170407 (Update 3) - the first version that officially supported Windows Server 2016.
-There are some older versions too, see [Current images](#current-images).
-You can use this repository (preferably from a fork so you are in control of updates) from you own build server and have it build and push images to your private Docker registry.
+There are some older versions too if your interested!
+See [Current images](#current-images) for an up-to-date list of which images available.
+You can use this repository (preferably from a fork) from you own build server and have it build and push images to your own private Docker registry.

 ## Changelog

-- [Added] Sitecore 9.1.1 XM and XP on ltsc2019/1809.
+- [Added] Sitecore 9.1.1 XM and XP on ltsc2019/1809, please notice that the `xm1` tags is now just `xm`.
+- [**Breaking**] Sitecore 9.1.0 images tagged with `9.1.001564` is renamed to `9.1.0` to align with the [new Sitecore NuGet versioning](https://sitecore.myget.org/feed/sc-packages/package/nuget/Sitecore.Kernel/9.1.0).
 - [Added] Sitecore 7.5.150212 CM/CD and SQL on 1803.
 - [Added] Sitecore 8.2.161221 CM/CD and SQL on 1709/1803.
 - [Fixed] Removed VOLUME instructions from 9.1.0/9.0.2 Solr and SQL on 1809/ltsc2019/1803, see [#22](https://github.com/sitecoreops/sitecore-images/issues/22).